-San Francisco Instructor at Penn State School of Visual Art Joined almost 3 years ago
+San Francisco Instructor at Penn State School of Visual Art Joined about 3 years ago

 Nice to see someone put together such an extensive resource on CSS.
 I have found that knowing CSS really well has given me some advanced strategies to improving the user experience on the web especially related to performance, loading time, and smooth animations (especially on mobile).

 Another tool that I have used is ZURB Notable.
 You can add notes and annotations to designs and even live front-end code.
 The front end bit is also responsive so you can leave notes on the mobile breakpoint and only see them there.

 Hi Marcus, what an awesome post and it has been an honor to watch you improve your game over the years.
 It is very impressive your vulnerability in posting some of your early work.
 I also love how you talk very objectively about how you got to where you are today.

 RE: "Steal Like an Artist."
 I love it so much I have made it (in addition to his journal of the same name) required reading in my studio art course, "Scripting Fundamentals for Designers and Artists" at Penn State.
 Another great book by the same author is his sequel titled, "Show Your Work."